 - This gauge measures engine revolutions per minute (RPM x 1000).
 Before the pointer reaches the red area, ease up on the accelerator to prevent engine damage. - 2.
-Odometer Display/Electronic Vehicle Information Center (EVIC) If Equipped
+Speedometer - Indicates vehicle speed. - 3.
+Fuel Gauge - The pointer shows the level of fuel in the fuel tank when the ignition switch is in the ON/RUN position - The fuel pump symbol points to the side of the vehicle where the fuel filler door is located. - 4.
+Odometer Display/Electronic Vehicle Information Center (EVIC) - If Equipped